The Fall 2020 grant cycle has closed. Subscribe to receive news and updates about The Innovation Fund. We’ll let you

 At The Workers Lab, our purpose is to give new ideas about increasing worker power a chance to succeed and flourish, and new ideas for workers need a chance now, perhaps more than ever before.
-If you, or someone you know, has an idea to help workers come back stronger than before, please subscribe to our mailing list so you can make a plan to apply.
+If you, or someone you know, has an innovative idea to help build worker power, please subscribe to our mailing list so you can make a plan to apply.

 The property service workforce keeps businesses and work spaces clean and sanitized.
 To protect the people in that workforce, Building Skills Partnership is launching an Infectious Disease Certification program to train frontline immigrant workers on personal safety and how to reduce transmission of COVID-19 on the job.

 Approximately 900,000 farmworker women are exposed to harmful pesticides and risk serious injuries in substandard working conditions.
 The Innovation Fund grant to Justice for Migrant Women supports the "Healing Voices" project to teach workers their rights and inspire change.

 Focused on immigrants, low-wage workers, and people of color who are exposed to a range of workplace hazards, the Labor Occupational Health Program will use its award from The Innovation Fund to partner with the National Employment Law Project to test a new model - led by workers - for protecting workers.

 Jobs assigned to Black and brown workers in the Mississippi Delta are the most dangerous and unprotected.
 The Mississippi Workers' Center for Human Rights wants to use its award from The Innovation Fund to open a first-of-its-kind occupational health clinic and learning center to save lives and reduce injuries.